herald-app/Herald/README.md

 ## Installation
 Herald can be installed using the Herald CLI.
 For more information about how to install and deploy Herald using the CLI, see [here](https://github.com/herald-app/herald-cli).

+Herald installs version 8.6.7 of all Elastic applications.
+Please note that all applications must be on the same patch version in order to work together properly.

+Herald also requires that two applications be installed on the user's architecture in order to send traces and metrics data to Herald.

+### Installing Filebeat for Log Collection
+To install Filebeat, please see

 ## Herald Architectural Overview
 Herald is built on the ELK stack-- Elasticsearch for data storage and indexing, Logstash for log processing, and Kibana for data querying and visualization.